ckilb/product-designer-docs/customizations/index.md

 for you - there's still tiny risk that it will stop working after you've updated the product designer or your E-Commerce software to a new version.
 So customizations of the designer are - same like running any software - most likely not a one-time charge.

-If you are eligible for using our paid support and you have some issues using the designer please make sure to disable all your customizations before contacting us - so you can be sure that the issues are not created by one of your customizations.
+If you are eligible for using our [official support](/support.html) and you have some issues using the designer please make sure to disable all your customizations before contacting us - so you can be sure that the issues are not created by one of your customizations.

 ## Post compilation customizations